Final Walkthrough: Top Tips And A Complete Checklist Before You Close

 An important thing for a seller to remember is that the house must remain how it was when the buyer originally agreed to buy it (along with any changes negotiated in the contract).
 Disputes can arise because the seller took something that the buyer assumed would stay with the home.

-Stuff like furniture, electronics and decor move out with you because they’re considered personal property and aren’t part of the home sale.
+Items like furniture, electronics and decor are considered personal property and aren’t part of the home sale.
 Things affixed to the home or property are fixtures and are legally considered to be part of the home sale.
-If you want to keep these items, you need to negotiate for them.
+A table lamp is personal property, but a chandelier or wall sconce is a fixture.

 The final walkthrough is a crucial step in the home buying process.
 Make sure you know what to look for to ensure that what you’ve agreed to purchase is what you’re getting.
-And if you’re just starting the process of looking to buy a home, speak with a mortgage expert today.
+Here’s some advice for getting settled in your new home.